 Be sure you have your worksheets and list of other questions, a notepad and pen to take lots of notes.

 Audio Recording: In addition, consider using an audio recorder to help you remember things.
 (Most doctors don’t mind, but always ask permission beforehand.)
 Many cell phones can be used to make a recording.

-Afterwards, they can help you evaluate the doctor’s answers, discuss anything that’s unclear and comment on the doctor’s demeanor.
+Afterwards, your patient advocate friend can help you evaluate the doctor’s answers, discuss anything that’s unclear and comment on the doctor’s demeanor.